DinghaiZ/3-prime-READS-plus/README.md

 ## Quick Start

 Step 1.
-Clone this repo and run the [note book](https://github.com/DinghaiZ/3-prime-READS-plus/blob/master/projects/project_1/scripts/experiment_1/Phase-1.ipynb) to do read QC, generate PASS read count matrix,  and visualize PASS and nonPASS reads in UCSC genome browser.
-For every new experiment, you need to manually create the project/scripts/experiment folder and paste a copy of Phase-1.ipnb and sample_description.csv there.
-Then you can edit the two files to begin analysis specific for the experiment.
+Clone this repo and run the [note book](https://github.com/DinghaiZ/3-prime-READS-plus/blob/master/projects/project_1/scripts/experiment_1/Phase-1.ipynb) in the projects/project_name/scripts/experiment_name/scripts folder to do read QC, generate PASS read count matrix,  and visualize PASS and nonPASS reads in UCSC genome browser. **For every new experiment, you need to manually create the project/scripts/experiment folder and paste a copy of Phase-1.ipnb and sample_description.csv there.
+Then you can edit the two files to begin analysis specific for the experiment.**

 Step 2. pA site annotation (Coming soon)